What do I need to know about Registration Night?

 Another thing you can do to give yourself an advantage is to start brushing up on your roller derby knowledge (So.
 Many.
 Rules!).
 To get an idea of this info, we follow the WFTDA ruleset and minimum skills curriculum and they have a ton of videos and information at https://wftda.com/the-game/training/.
 But don’t worry- you are not expected to be able to do all of this stuff at Registration Night!
 Your journey through our New Recruit program will teach you how to do these moves so that you have the minimum skills necessary to safely play the sport of roller derby.

 Come find out what roller derby and the Cape Fear Roller Girls are all about at Registration Night!
-We’ll cover the basics of roller derby, the ins and outs of CFRG Bootcamp, and you can even meet a few of our active skaters!
+We’ll cover the basics of how our league is structured, the ins and outs of CFRG New Recruit Boot Camp, Costs, dates and times for practices, we’ll answer questions you might have, and you can even meet and skate around with some of our team skaters!

 Scooters Family Skating Center